 French Sole-the perfect velvet slippers!

-It’s easy to end-up with what I now consider to be the perfect velvet slippers in abundance as they come in so many different colours and embroidery motifs, I can’t take my eyes of the new addition to French Sole collection, Hefner style with Dragonfly embroidery which would go so well with a 1930s brooch with similar motif, but fabulous design aside, let’s talk about comfort first.
+It’s easy to end up with what I now consider to be the perfect velvet slippers in abundance as they come in so many different colours and embroidery motifs, I can’t take my eyes of the new addition to the French Sole collection, Hefner style with Dragonfly embroidery which would go so well with a 1930s brooch with a similar motif, but fabulous design aside, let’s talk about comfort first.

 For some years now I’ve been very reluctant to give flats or very low-heeled shoes a chance because the ones that I did try, in what feels now like a distant but painful memory, caused me a lot of pain and discomfort.
 That’s definitely not the case with the French Sole slippers as they give my feet a lot of support and desperately needed comfort, especially around the ball of the foot, which has always been for me the main point of excruciating pain.
 Don’t simply take my word for it though because as it’s the case with every pair of new shoes it’s best to try them on first and decide for yourself if they are as good for your feet as they are for mine, let’s not forget that what’s suitable for one person might not necessarily be right for another.
 My tired and slightly damaged from taking ballet lessons feet are very grateful for my newest French Sole obsession and what will surely soon turn into a growing collection of velvet slippers.
 What can I say, except that I can resist everything but velvet (and a few other luxuries).
 It’s simply beyond my control.

 In the photographs taken by Gregory Michael King, I’m wearing a Couture top and headpiece by Veroni Deco (you can read about the couturier extraordinaire here), 1940s skirt and French Sole Queen Bee velvet slippers.